LSC 100 — SCIENCE AND STORYTELLING

 Principles and techniques of digital documentary and informational video production.
 Video styles and subject matter treatment analyzed.
 Information gathering, videography, scripting, producing, and editing techniques.

-LSC 332 — PRINT AND ELECTRONIC MEDIA DESIGN
+LSC 332 — DIGITAL AND PRINT MEDIA DESIGN

 3 credits.

-Principles and techniques of effective layout with desktop publishing software for specialized print and electronic publications.
+Principles and techniques of effective visual communication with industry-standard digital design software for use in digital and print publications.

 LSC 340 — MISINFORMATION, FAKE NEWS, AND CORRECTING FALSE BELIEFS ABOUT SCIENCE